mmottl/aifad/README.md

 AIFAD essentially offers you the same amount of expressiveness on both sides of the data (input and output).
-Discrete data specifications as supported by more common decision tree learners (e.g. C4.5) are a strict subcase of algebraic datatypes as used in AIFAD.
+Discrete data specifications as supported by more common decision tree learners (e.g. C4.5) are a strict subcase of algebraic data types as used in AIFAD.
 Furthermore, all kinds of algorithms that operate on "normal" decision trees (e.g. pruning algorithms) should be generalizable to the more expressive representation.